krischik/SteemRubyTutorial/Documents/Part-8.md

 ### Step 3 Calculate the users VESTS

-The users VESTS is calculated by adding and subtracting the in and  delegates from the accounts VESTS and your multiply the result wiht 10⁶ (aka one million).
+The users VESTS is calculated by adding and subtracting the in and  delegates from the accounts VESTS and your multiply the result with 10⁶ (aka one million).

 <center>![total\_vests = vesting\_shares + received\_vesting\_shares - delegated\_vesting\_shares](https://cdn.steemitimages.com/DQmV9sG6wNDSmrkbqedve1jj2vfurPm8GQrxPUopRNtLbM4/Final_Vest.png)</center>